 (4) Any royalties payable pursuant to the terms or conditions of a licence issued under this section —

-(a) shall be credited by the Executive Director to the Fund; and
+(a) shall be credited by the CEO to the Fund; and

-(b) may be sued for and recovered by the Executive Director as a debt due to him in his capacity as such.
+(b) may be sued for and recovered by the CEO as a debt due to him in his capacity as such.

 (4a) The Minister may reduce or waive the fee payable in respect of a licence issued under this section.